 Cons

-- Income is taxed at your ordinary income tax rate.
+- Income is also taxed at your ordinary income tax rate.

 What is Schedule E?

-You should use Schedule E to report income or loss from rental properties and royalties.
-If you don’t have hands-on involvement with your rental, you should use Schedule E to report income.
-Furthermore, you need to report the number of days the property is rented each year.
-You’ll also need to declare your income and expenses from the rental.
+Form Schedule E reports passive income or losses from sources like rental properties and royalties.
+If you don’t have hands-on involvement with your rental, you can use Schedule E to report your income.
+However, you will need to keep track of the number of days the property is rented each year, as well as income and expenses related to the rental.

 Pros

-- The income is not subject to self-employment taxes.
+- Income is not subject to self-employment taxes.

-- Depending on your income, you may be able to deduct up to $25,000 of passive losses each year.
+- You could qualify to deduct up to $25,000 of passive losses each year.

-- Carry unused passive losses forward to future years.
+- You can carry unused passive losses forward to future years.

 Cons